metaborg/spoofax-releng/README.md

     export JAVA_HOME=`/usr/libexec/java_home -v 1.8`

 Note that setting the Java version this way is not permanent.
-Whenever a new terminal is opened the command needs to be executed again.
+To make it permanent, add that line to `~/.profile` (create the file if it does not exist) which will execute it whenever a new terminal is opened.

 Confirm your Java installation and version by executing `java -version`.